-Three narrow shards of granite rear into the skies above, casting their heady shadows into the milky blue waters of lake beneath.
+Three narrow shards of granite rear into the skies above, casting their heady shadows into the milky blue waters of the lake beneath.

 These are the Torres or towers of the eponymous Torres del Paine National Park, Patagonia’s most coveted attraction.
 And they’re every bit as magnificent in the flesh.

 This dramatic Patagonian landscape is made even more enthralling by the challenge you face to get there.

 Although the towers are accessible as part of an eight-hour day hike, most reach here along with one of the national park’s multi-day treks, either the W or the O.

 Both grant you an audience with the stark, uninhabited wilderness that is Patagonia, taking you on a journey through pampas grasslands and past egg blue glaciers clinging precariously to mountainsides.
 Both are experiences you won’t ever forget.

-The five-day W trek is Torres del Paine National Park’s most popular trail.
-Hikers notch up 80 kilometres, starting in the west of the national park and taking a W-shaped trail east to spend the morning of the final day at the towers.
+The five-day W trek in Torres del Paine National Park’s most popular trail.
+Hikers notch up 80 kilometers, starting west of the national park and taking a W-shaped trail east to spend the morning of the final day at the towers.

 Each part of the hike promises a new and different landscape.

 Day one introduces you to the magnificence of Glacier Grey, an icy tongue of the Southern Patagonia Ice Field that lolls into the waters of Lago Grey.

-Hikers with a keen sense of adventure can spend an extra day here, stretching their legs with an ice climbing tour on the rippled surface of the glacier or taking a kayak to paddle out just a few hundred metres from the glaciers’ steadily calving snout.
+Hikers with a keen sense of adventure can spend an extra day here, stretching their legs with an ice climbing tour on the rippled surface of the glacier or taking a kayak to paddle out just a few hundred meters from the glaciers’ steadily calving snout.

 Day two takes you up into the narrow, glacier-fringed Valle Francés, a steep climb taking you past viewpoints of the Francés Glacier and further beyond to reach Mirador Británico, purportedly the park’s most beautiful viewpoint – but only if you catch it on a clear day!